Ian Leu

 Renamed: Adaptive Access & Authentication (was Authentication / Authorization)

-This aligns the capability map with zero trust architecture principles, specifically the NIST SP 800-207 concept that access decisions should be re-evaluated continuously, not just at the authentication boundary.
-If your organization is pursuing zero trust, this domain provides the IAM-specific capability structure.
+Static authentication at the perimeter no longer maps to how access unfolds: identities operate across cloud, SaaS, and on-prem with permissions and risk that shift mid-session.
+This aligns the map with zero-trust principles, specifically, NIST SP 800-207's premise that access decisions should be re-evaluated continuously, not just at the authentication boundary.
+If you're pursuing zero trust, this domain provides the IAM-specific capability structure.

 Renamed: Credential Management (was Password Management)

 Password Management as a standalone domain was overweight relative to where the industry is heading.
-The renamed domain retains all existing password capabilities but adds API key and token lifecycle management, certificate and secret management, and passkey enrollment and management.
-This naturally accommodates non-human credential types alongside human ones.
+Most enterprise credentials are now non-human: API keys, tokens, certificates, secrets - the password-only framing offered no governance for them.
+The renamed domain retains all password capabilities and adds API key and token lifecycle, certificate and secret management, and passkey enrollment.
+It accommodates non-human credential types alongside human ones.

 Renamed: Compliance & Continuous Governance (was Compliance Management)

 The original compliance domain was built around periodic controls — recertification cycles, SoD scanning, and policy violation detection.
 The expanded domain adds continuous compliance monitoring and real-time policy violation alerting with automated remediation.
-This reflects the shift from calendar-driven governance to event-driven governance.
+This reflects the shift from calendar-driven to event-driven governance, what DORA (in force since January 2025) and NIS2 now expect of regulated firms: continuous oversight of identity and access, not point-in-time attestation.

 Expanded: Reporting, Audit & Observability

-The reporting domain now includes chain-of-custody logging for agent delegation chains (tracing any action back through the chain to an accountable human) and access decision audit trails that capture why access was granted, denied, or escalated.
+As agents act on behalf of humans and chain into other agents, traditional audit logs lose the line of accountability, and regulators (the EU AI Act and SEC cyber disclosure rules among them) increasingly expect organizations to prove who authorized what, when, and why.
+Legacy logging captured the action, not the delegation chain that produced it.
+The domain now adds chain-of-custody logging for agent delegation chains (tracing any action back to an accountable human) and access decision audit trails that capture why access was granted, denied, or escalated.
 These additions are essential for organizations deploying agentic AI at scale.

 What I’d Appreciate From You